alvinteh/wp-base/README.md

 Dependencies
 -------

-* WordPress 3.5+
-* Composer (optional; used for installing WordPress and third-party plugins with WPackagist)
+* Composer (used for installing WordPress and third-party plugins with WPackagist)
 * Grunt (optional; used for running build processes)

 License
 -------
-Copyright 2014 Alvin Teh.
+Copyright 2015 Alvin Teh.
 Licensed under the MIT license.